Bishop of Emly: History

-In the Roman Catholic Church, the see of Emly had an unsettled history from the mid-16th to the early 18th century.
+In the Catholic Church, the see of Emly had an unsettled history from the mid-16th to the early 18th century.
 During that period, there were only three bishops and one vicar apostolic appointed, one of whom was executed.
 In 1695, James Stritch was nominated to be bishop, but is doubtful if he took possession of the see.
 The rest of the time there were long periods the see was vacant or administered by the archbishops of Cashel.
 On 10 May 1718, Pope Clement XI decreed the union of the sees of Cashel and Emly.